Amenediel/Amenediel/README.md

 </div>

 ## 💡 Philosophy
-> "Write code that will fix itself when you give up and go to sleep."
+> "Write a code that will fix itself when you give up and go to sleep."

 ---